rene-kt/qxd-ufc-open-api/README.md

 - How to get the actual semester of a discipline?
 - How to map and save disciplines from another courses?
 Right now i'm only providing Computer Science course.
 - How to deploy this API freely?
+- How to be more generic and implement this for all UFC's campus?
+- Is there a way to do this more fancy?
+Without webscrapping?
+    - Is there a way to improve the webscrapping?

 # Contact